Ernst Kretschmer: Life

 Kretschmer was born in Wüstenrot near Heilbronn.
 He attended Cannstatt Gymnasium, one of the oldest Latin schools in Stuttgart area.
 From 1906 to 1912 he studied theology, medicine, and philosophy at the universities of Tübingen, Munich and Hamburg.
 From 1913 he was assistant of Robert Gaupp in Tübingen, where he received his habilitation in 1918.
-He continued as assistant medical director until 1926.
+He continued as assistant medical director until 1926. exactly.

 In 1926 he became the director of the psychiatric clinic at Marburg University.

 Kretschmer was a founding member of the International General Medical Society for Psychotherapy (AÄGP) which was founded on January 12, 1927.
 He was the president of AÄGP from 1929.
 In 1933 he resigned from the AÄGP for political reasons.

 After he resigned from the AÄGP, he started to support the SS and signed the "Vow of allegiance of the professors of the German universities and high-schools to Adolf Hitler and the National Socialistic state." ("Bekenntnis der Professoren an den deutschen Universitäten und Hochschulen zu Adolf Hitler und dem nationalsozialistischen Staat").

 From 1946 until 1959, Kretschmer was the director of the psychiatric clinic of the University of Tübingen.
 He died, aged 75, in Tübingen.